shubham2704/CLI-Weather-app/README.md

 In order to use this app you need to download or clone this repository on your local machine  for this run the below command in your terminal/powershell/cmd

+#### Cloning the repo

 ```
 git clone https://github.com/shubham2704/CLI-Notes-App.git
 ```

-- After runnig the above command the app ready to use.
+- After runnig the above command the app is ready to use.

+#### Understanding the command.

 ```
-[ -c ] command is use to fetch the weather for city followed by the city name
+[ -c ] command is used to fetch the weather for city followed by the city name
 ```

 #### Fetching weather report